nanoexpress/ultimate-oss/README.md

 ## License

-This project is licensed under GPL-3.0 license and if you want use this on commercial projects with closed sources, you should contact to me via dalisoft@mail.ru for getting license
+This project is licensed under GPL-3.0 license and if you want use this on commercial projects with closed sources, you should contact to me via [here](https://t.me/dalisoft) for getting license